Jannik-Schilling/generate_swmm_inp/README.md

 ### 1 Load the default data set
 ...with the first tool.
 Alternatively you can import existing models into QGIS (**step 5**).
 Separate layers are provided for the main infrastructures:
-- rain gages (SWMM_raingages.gpkg)
+- rain gages
-- junctions (SWMM_junctions.gpkg)
+- junctions
-- conduits (SWMM_conduits.gpkg)
+- conduits
-- subcatchments (SWMM_subcatchments.gpkg)
+- subcatchments
-- storages (SWMM_storages.gpkg)
+- storages
-- outfalls (SWMM_outfalls.gpkg)
+- outfalls
-- pumps (SWMM_pumps.gpkg)
+- pumps
-- weirs (SWMM_weirs.gpkg)
+- weirs
-- outlets (SWMM_outlets.gpkg)
+- outlets
-- orifices (SWMM_orifices.gpkg)
+- orifices
-Further data is provided in tables and can be edited there:
+Further data is provided in tables (which will be saved in the chosen directory) and can be edited there:
-- curves (gisswmm_curves.xlsx)
+- curves
-- inflows (gisswmm_inflows.xlsx)
+- inflows
-- options (gisswmm_options.xlsx)
+- options
-- patterns (gisswmm_patterns.xlsx)
+- patterns
-- quality  (gisswmm_quality.xlsx)
+- quality
-- timeseries (gisswmm_timeseries.xlsx)
+- timeseries
-- transects (gisswmm_transects.xlsx)
+- transects
+- streets (only for swmm 5.2 and later)

 ### 2 Edit
 Now you can do some modifactions.
 You can edit the layers in QGIS and data in tables to create your own model.
 When filling the attribute tables, the [documentation file](https://github.com/Jannik-Schilling/generate_swmm_inp/blob/main/documentation/g_s_i_documentation_v_0_2.pdf) and the [SWMM user manual](https://www.epa.gov/water-research/storm-water-management-model-swmm-version-51-users-manual) migth help you to find the right columns and suitable values.
 SWMM sections/infrastructures which are not implemented in the plugin yet (see [issue 2](https://github.com/Jannik-Schilling/generate_swmm_inp/issues/2)) can be added directly in SWMM later.
 Saving layer as a new file, e.g. if you want to have different variants of conduits layers, is recommended.

 If you start from scratch, a useful tool to create a network from a line layer is the QGIS plugin "WaterNetAnalyzer" (available in the [QGIS plugin repository](https://plugins.qgis.org/plugins/WaterNetAnalyzer-master/) or on [Github](https://github.com/Jannik-Schilling/WaterNetAnalyzer)).